opensourcedesign/opensourcedesign.github.io/content/jobs/2018-03-26-sticker-pack-artwork.md

 how_to_apply:
   - 'Travis R (lead dev) <@travis:t2l.io on [riot.im](https://about.riot.im)>'
   - "Github repo: https://github.com/turt2live/matrix-dimension\r\n"
-tags: 'graphic design, artwork, stickers'
+tags: [graphic design, artwork, stickers]
 date: '2018-03-26T17:02:14.509Z'
 ---
 Dimension (an open source integrations manager for clients like Riot.im) is tackling stickers in an upcoming update and needs some stickers to be included in the launch.